jordymeow/ai-engine/readme.txt

 Report security vulnerabilities through the [Patchstack Vulnerability Disclosure Program](https://patchstack.com/database/vdp/9e5fbbbc-964a-4204-8bc0-198f21284efd).

 == Changelog ==

+= 3.5.0 (2026/05/16) =
+* Fix: MCP OAuth authorization and token validation now require administrator capability, preventing privilege escalation by non-admin users.
+* Update: Marked gpt-5.2-chat-latest and gpt-5.3-chat-latest as deprecated (OpenAI shutting them off August 10, 2026).
+* Update: Added a deprecation banner on the Finetunes screen due to OpenAI sunsetting self-serve fine-tuning.
+* Fix: CSV import for fine-tuning now shows an explicit error when no usable prompt/completion columns are found.
+* Fix: Updated the broken OpenAI tutorial link on the Finetunes screen.

 = 3.4.9 (2026/05/12) =
 * Add: OAuth 2.1 with Dynamic Client Registration for the MCP server, allowing Claude Desktop and other browser-driven clients to connect without a shared bearer token.